-Regarding to the notification message mentioned in the above agreements, it is defined since Rel-17, in details, the notification message is used to inform L2 or L3 U2N Remote UE(s) when the L2 or L3 U2N Relay UE performs handover, detects Uu RLF, or its Uu RRC connection establishment/resume fails.
+Regarding to the notification message mentioned in the above agreements, it is defined in TS 38.331 as NotificationMessageSidelink since Rel-17, in details, the notification message is used to inform L2 or L3 U2N Remote UE(s) when the L2 or L3 U2N Relay UE performs handover, detects Uu RLF, or its Uu RRC connection establishment/resume fails.
 Upon reception of the notification message, it is up to U2N Remote UE implementation whether to release or keep the unicast PC5 link.
 If U2N Remote UE decides to release the unicast PC5 link, it triggers the PC5 release procedure and may perform cell or relay reselection.

 2. Actions: